 Pick Features That Are Important To You

-You also need to decide what features are a must have in your apartment.
+You also need to decide what features are a must-have in your apartment.
 Create a checklist of must-have features.
-For example, what features do you need inside the apartment – washer/dryer, laundry facility, dishwasher, central air, large windows, balcony/patio, walk-in closets, etc. You also must determine what external features or amenities are important, such as a swimming pool, clubhouse, on-site parking.
+For example, what features do you need inside the apartment – washer/dryer, laundry facility, dishwasher, central air, large windows, balcony/patio, walk-in closets, etc. You also must determine what external features or amenities are important too, things like a swimming pool, clubhouse, and onsite parking.

 Visit The Apartment In Person